SeqWare/seqware/seqware-distribution/docs/site/layouts/includes/launch_vm.md

         sudo su - seqware

-Both the VirtualBox VM and Amazon AMI include a start page that links to key information for the VM such as teh URLs for the installed Portal, Web Service, key file locations, etc.
+Both the VirtualBox VM and Amazon AMI include a start page that links to key information for the VM such as the URLs for the installed Portal, Web Service, key file locations, etc.
 On the VirtualBox VM, just click the "Start Here" link on the desktop.
 For the Amazon instance use the instance name provided by the AWS console.
 For example, it will look similar to:

 	http://ec2-54-224-22-195.compute-1.amazonaws.com

+You fill in your instance DNS name from the Amazon console in place of ec2-54-224-22-195.compute-1.amazonaws.com above.